Stabilization-Free General Order Virtual Element Methods for Neumann Boundary Optimal Control Problems in Saddle Point Formulation: Introduction

-In this contribution, we focus on the unconstrained Neumann boundary control problem in a \emph{saddle point} structure.
-This naturally derives from the optimality conditions and considers the coupled nature of the system leading to more robust and stable systems solving for all the variables at once.
-This formulation is generally more effective than iterative algorithms.
-To the best of our knowledge, we differentiate from previous contributions in the following terms: \begin{itemize} \item the presented method has arbitrary polynomial accuracy; \item we analyze the problem in saddle point formulation as presented in \cite{manzoniOCP}; \item we prove well-posedness and \emph{a priori} error estimates for a general polynomial degree and variable coefficients; \item numerical tests cover high-order schemes; \item we numerically investigate how the stabilization parameter affects the method's accuracy. \end{itemize} Moreover, we propose a structure-preserving strategy to circumvent issues related to VEM stabilizations, based on recent developments in VEM theory \cite{berrone_comparison_2022,Berrone2024,berrone_first-order_2023, borio_supg-stabilized_2024}.

 The paper is structured as follows: in Section \ref{sec:problem} we introduce the linear-quadratic Neumann boundary OCP at the continuous level in a saddle point framework.
-Section \ref{sec:VEM} focuses on the VEM approximation of such optimization problem and proves the well-posedness of the saddle point structure.
-In Section \ref{sec:err_estimates} we derive optimal a priori error estimates.
-Section \ref{sec:results} presents two test cases: a convergence analysis test and a more application-oriented test for which we discuss the role of the stabilization parameter, proposing a workaround strategy using structure-preserving VEM.
-Finally, conclusions follow in Section \ref{sec:conclusions}.
+Section \ref{sec:VEM} focuses on the Stabilization-Free Virtual Element Method (SFVEM) approximation of such optimization problem and proves the well-posedness of the saddle point structure.
+In Section \ref{sec:err_estimates} we derive optimal a priori error estimates. {Section \ref{sec:results} presents numerical results that confirm the expected convergence behavior, we also analyze how the accuracy of the stabilized VEM formulation depends on the choice of the stabilization parameter, and we present the proposed SFVEM method as a robust strategy for a more application-oriented test.}